fridim/fridim.github.io/notes/mount_qcow2.md

     losetup -d /dev/qloop0 #when done

-The paper also summaries all the current methods to read or write to a qcow2 image and even if it's from 2010, it's still worth mentioning.
+The paper also summaries all the current methods to mount qcow2 image and even if it's from 2010, it's still worth mentioning.

 - FUSE : not suitable
 - libguestfs : more mature today than in 2010 (Red Hat)